Updated on December 12, 2022

 • Contact pops out easily

-If you remove your contact because it’s inside out, rinse it in solution before putting it back in.
-The contact can become contaminated when you touch it.
+If you remove your contact lens because it’s inside out, rinse it in a disinfecting solution before putting it back in.
+The contact lens can become contaminated with harmful bacteria when you touch it.

 What Happens if You Insert a Contact Inside Out?

-What’s challenging about putting your lens in wrong is figuring out what’s going on.
-Contact lenses are thin and flexible, so it’s easy for them to turn inside out.
+What’s challenging about putting your lens in wrong is figuring out what’s happening.
+Contact lenses are thin and flexible, so they can easily turn inside out.

 Is There a Wrong Way to Remove Contacts?

-Removing contacts without washing your hands first can introduce debris or bacteria to your eye.
+Removing contacts without washing your hands can introduce debris or bacteria to your eye.
+This can lead to eye infections that may threaten your vision.

 You also need to be careful with finger placement when removing the lens.
 If you use the tip instead of the flat part of the end of your finger, you can scratch your eye.